Music on hold: Styles of music

 The style of music played by MOH systems depends largely on the type of business offering the service.
 It is generally best to present music that will not be offensive to the audience, but that would also be of particular interest to the typical caller.
 A western apparel store may choose to play country music.
 A Christian book store may choose to play popular Christian music.
 A university may choose to play classical music.
 An athletic ticket office may choose to play the team or school's fight song.
 Light classics, smooth jazz, bossa nova and beautiful music are common choices, as is fully synthesized melodic music.

+Cisco's Opus Number One

-Among the best known due to its default presence on Cisco telephones is "Opus Number One" by Tim Carleton and high-school friend Darrick Deel, who recorded it on a four-track tape recorder in 1989.
+Among the best known due to its default presence on Cisco CallManager is "Opus Number One" by Tim Carleton and high-school friend Darrick Deel, who recorded it on a four-track tape recorder in 1989.
+In a YouTube video, Tim mentioned the following on how he created the sound and why the stereo version is not very good:

 Deel went on to work for Cisco in building the company's first VoIP phone.
 When a need for default on hold music came up, he recalled the track he and Carleton had recorded and reached out to Carleton for approval.

+The hold music was later featured in a 2023 Bud Light commercial that aired during Super Bowl LVII.

+It has also featured in the This American Life episode "Stuck in the Middle", wherein a man is obsessed with finding the name and creator of the "haunting" melody.

+"Opus Number One" was covered by American rock band Osees as "LADWP Hold" and featured as the closing track on their 2023 album Intercepted Message.

+This tune has had a brief cameo at Apple's WWDC 2025 conference during the presentation of iOS 26's Hold Assist feature.